wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

 We are required by the ``ViewStateRendering`` protocol to define a ``StateContainer`` property and specify what the view state's type will be.
-In these examples, we will use the `LoadUserProfileViewState` and `EditUserProfileViewState` types from <doc:FeatureRequirements> to build two related VSM views.
+In these examples, we will use the `LoadUserProfileViewState` and `EditUserProfileViewState` types from <doc:StateDefinition> to build two related VSM views.

 In SwiftUI, the `view` property is evaluated and the view is redrawn _every time the state changes_.
 In addition, any time a dynamic property changes, the `view` property will be reevaluated and redrawn.
 This includes properties wrapped with `@StateObject`, `@State`, `@ObservedObject`, and `@Binding`.